semgrep/semgrep-docs/docs/release-notes/january-2024.md

   * Set the **Remove app** button to only show up for registered GitHub apps.
 * Improved the page load times for the **Settings** > **Source Code Managers** page, especially for organizations with many source code managers connected.
-* Temporarily removed support for writing rules using Jsonnet.
 * Updated de-duplication logic for users with multiple source code managers. <!-- 12409, 12418 -->

 ### Fixed